 Alcoholic liver disease is liver injury that is due to alcohol abuse.
 Approximately 75 percent of Americans drink alcohol, though most of them do not develop serious consequences.
 However, those who consume more than the daily "threshold" level of alcohol will have some evidence of liver injury.

 Symptoms of alcoholic liver disease vary.
 Some patients do not experience any symptoms at all, or symptoms may be nonspecific.
 Often, by the time a patient consults a physician, severe liver decompensation, or liver failure, has already developed.

-If you consume alcohol on a regular basis and experience any of the following symptoms, make an appointment with a gastroenterologist:
+If you consume alcohol on a regular basis and experience any of the following symptoms, make an appointment with a liver specialist:

 Although "cirrhosis" is the most commonly used term to describe liver damage, there are actually three stages of liver damage:

 Fatty liver is an abnormal accumulation of fat in the liver.
 This can cause your liver to become enlarged.
 It is usually asymptomatic and is completely reversible once you stop drinking alcohol.

 Alcoholic hepatitis occurs when your liver becomes inflamed, destroying liver cells, commonly patients experienced abdominal pain, jaundice and feeling very sick.